 Minimalism and Social Media – What Happens When you Unfollow Everyone?

-When Facebook was first announced I remember that I was laughing at the girl that told me to create an account.
+When Facebook was first announced, I remember that I was laughing at the girl that told me to create an account.
 I replied to her that, “I will never, ever, have something like this.”
 Few months later, I was posting pictures regularly, writing updates, refreshing like a zombie to see my new likes.
 The process was pretty much the same when Twitter and Instagram were announced.
-In the beginning, I despised their existence but later I was using them regularly.
+In the beginning, I despised their existence.
+But later, I was using these social platforms regularly.
 I’m sure that more than a year from my life is wasted on social media.

-You won’t be surprised if I tell you that you’re wasting your time on social media.
-Ok, if you’re a business owner there is probably a good reason to tweet and post stuff online, but if you’re a regular dude who has not yet decided towards where he should direct his life, there is a 99.99% chance that you’re simply wasting your life scrolling and liking stuff on social media.
+OK, if you’re a business owner there is probably a good reason to tweet and post stuff online.
+But if you’re a regular dude who has not yet decided towards where he should direct his life, there is a 99.99% chance that you’re simply wasting your life scrolling and liking stuff on social media.

-I’m sure that most of the people using the internet can’t imagine their lives without these mediums.
+These days, people can’t imagine their lives without these mediums.
 They do help, to be honest.
 They connect people.
 They are a great way to spread the news.
-By properly using social media you can increase your business market share.
-Still, we all know what’s the dark side of social media: procrastination, lack of in-person communication, time wasted, relationship ruined.
+By properly using social media you can increase your sales.
+However, we all know what’s the dark side of social media: procrastination, lack of in-person communication, time wasted, relationship ruined.

 By applying a minimal approach to both the best and the worst inventions of our modern social life, I’m sure that we can find the right balance.
 The right formula to live a good life both offline and online.